carlosrishmawi/hardcider/README.md

 * Hard Cider is mobile and touch friendly, but is primarily a desktop application.
 Not the best for small screens.
 Not yet thoroughly tested on touch devices.
 The map's right-click menu can be accessed on touch devices with a long press.
 * Hard Cider uses Dojo's claro theme with a few css tweaks to improve/simplify the look and maximize screen real estate for the map.
 Its beauty is derived from its simplicity and functionality.
 * I am not very good about commenting.
 I'm working on it.
-* Internet Explorer made an enemy of me long ago.
-Some say it's improved.
-I wouldn't know.
-I'm coming up on 6 years without having even opened it once.
-With any luck that streak will continue into eternity when I die.
-I've done my darndest to write Hard Cider with best practices, and it's lint free.
-Please don't concern me with IE only problems.

 ####The State of Hard Cider